 Nate Murphy, Managing Director at Robertson Homes, said: “This new development will create much needed homes with the properties designed to be easily adaptable to help older people stay independent for as long as possible.

 “We have placed great importance on creating properties which blend into the historic character of the town and are confident that when people see the plans they will support our vision to regenerate the St Leonards area.

 “There is an acknowledged lack of suitable housing stock for older people – those who are often best placed to downsize to properties which better meet their needs.”

 The houses have been designed with older people in mind.
 Flats are accessible by lift while internal spaces are all easy to get around – important for people with mobility issues.
+You can read a review of nate’s service on the Bield website.
 All properties will also have access to Bield’s in-house emergency response service, BR24, which can, if required, offer alarm services as well as having the capacity to support a range of peripheral equipment designed to allow people to remain independent and in their own homes for as long as possible.
 A further benefit of the development would the freeing up of larger housing stock as older people looked to downsize.

 Brian Logan, Chief Executive at Bield, said: “From its very beginnings, Bield has specialised in providing affordable homes for older people, particularly through innovative solutions.